codeface-io/LSPService/README.md

 The singular purpose of the Language Service is to forward LSP messages from some editor to some LSP language server and vice versa.
 WebSocket here is just a means of data transport.
 The Language Service "API" shall know nothing about the LSP standard itself.
 Encoding and decoding LSP messages and generally representing LSP with proper types remains a concern of- and in control of the editor.

+I'm writing this project on a Mac in Swift using [Vapor](https://github.com/vapor/vapor), and it should be possible to build it on Linux as well.
+Also, while the Language Service is intended to work with language servers for all languages, I'm using the Swift language server (`sourcekit-lsp`) to get this going.

-The project is written in Swift using [Vapor](https://github.com/vapor/vapor), but it's really just an experimental seed right now.
+Overall, this is really just an experimental seed right now.
 I've never done any backend development and have finally just figured out how to talk to [`sourcekit-lsp`](https://github.com/apple/sourcekit-lsp) and how to use WebSocket on server- and client side.
 I appreciate any advice and help! 🙏🏻

 ## To Do